grn-it/nginx-php-fpm-symfony-web-application/README.md

 # Nginx, PHP-FPM, Symfony Web Application

-The project contains configured and ready to use Nginx, PHP-FPM, Symfony Web Application split into docker containers.
+Project contains configured and ready to use Nginx, PHP-FPM, Symfony Web Application split into docker containers.

 ## How To Use
 1. Clone this repository